AuRise Accessibility Checker

 3. Connect to your WordPress server with your favorite SFTP client.

-4. Copy folder from step 2 to the /wp-content/plugins/ folder in your WordPress directory.
+4. Copy the folder from step 2 to the /wp-content/plugins/ folder in your WordPress directory.
 Once the folder and all of its files are there, installation is complete.

 5. Now log in to your WordPress dashboard.